Villages battle wildfires in Portugal; Europe swelters

 In France, two fires raged out of control in the region around Bordeaux in southwest France for a third consecutive day, despite the efforts of 1,000 firefighters and water-dumping planes to contain them.

-More than 6,000 people were evacuated from campgrounds and villages in recent days.

 Joseph Wilson reported from Barcelona, Spain.
-AP writers Angela Charlton in Paris, and Ciarán Giles in Madrid, contributed to this report.
+Angela Charlton in Paris, Ciarán Giles in Madrid, and Justin Spike in Budapest, Hungary, contributed to this report.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate